CongLeSolutionX/SwiftUI-View-For-UIKit-Project/README.md

     }
 }
 ```
-- Back to the UIKit view, we will set up to receive data streams from the SwiftUI view:
+- Back to the main UIKit view controller, we will set up to receive data streams from the SwiftUI view:
 	a.
 Create a UILabel on the UIKit view and add it to the stack view.

 	```swift